MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 ---
-author: aviviano
+author: bradben
-description: Learn how to work with Q# or Python in a Jupyter notebook in an Azure Quantum workspace. ms.author: amvivian ms.date: 11/22/2022 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
+description: Learn how to work with Q# or Python in a Jupyter notebook in an Azure Quantum workspace. ms.author: brbenefield ms.date: 01/31/2023 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to